-For an LLC with workers or selling items or services that cross state lines, a federal business license is required.
+For an LLC selling items or services that cross state lines, a federal business license is required.

 This implies that if you have a website, you'll need a federal ID number.

-You'll also need to get a state-specific business license from the state where your LLC is registered.
+You'll also need to get a state-specific license from the state where your LLC is registered .

 This license may be required for you to do business in the state, although not all states require it.
 These licenses are frequently only a few hundred dollars.

 An LLC needs to open a business bank account.
-It has to be at a bank that keeps your company's money separate from its own.
+It has to be at a bank that keeps your company's money separate from your personal account.

-It is good to have two people with authority over the account in case one of them cannot take all the money out.
+It is good to have two people with authority over the bank account in case one of them is unable to access the finances.

-After you establish your business bank account, make sure you have a business credit card, it can save you time and effort.
+After you open a business bank account, make sure you have a business credit card, since it can reduce the amount of documentation and save you time and effort.

-It's critical to note that, while obtaining any business credit card, you should use your business name rather than your own in order to keep your personal and business finances separate.
+It's critical to note that, while obtaining any business credit card, you should use your business name rather than your own to keep your personal and business finances separate.

 Step 9: Create Your Business and Marketing Plan